awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-manifest.md

 You can use a deployment manifest to configure an application pool in IIS and use it to run one or more applications\.

-The following deployment manifest configures an application pool that restarts its applications every 10 minutes, and attaches it to a \.NET Standard web application that runs at the root path\.
+The following deployment manifest configures an application pool that restarts its applications every 10 minutes, and attaches it to a \.NET Framework web application that runs at the root path\.

 **Example aws\-windows\-deployment\-manifest\.json \- app pool**